 However, in certain circumstances, use of the single volume weighted approach may deliver MLF values which can vary significantly from one.
-These MLFs may not accurately represent average marginal losses for generation or consumption at that connection point.
+These MLFs may not accurately represent an average value of the marginal losses for generation or consumption at that connection point.
 AEMO state that this occurs where the difference between the total annual energy generated and consumed at a connection point is less than 30% of the total annual energy generated at that connection point.
-AEMO describe this condition as the 30% net energy balance (30% NEB).
+AEMO describe this condition as the 30% net energy balance (30% NEB).10